Roman Holiday (song)

-"Roman Holiday" is a song by rapper Nicki Minaj, released as the opening track from her second album, Pink Friday: Roman Reloaded (2012).
-It was written by Minaj, Larry Nacht, Winston Thomas and Safaree Samuels, and produced by Blackout (Thomas) and Pink Friday Productions.
-Two months prior to the album's official release, Minaj performed what many viewed as a controversial rendition of the song at the 54th Grammy Awards ceremony on February 12, 2012, which received controversy from the Catholic Church for the usage of religious imagery.
+"Roman Holiday" is a song by rapper Nicki Minaj from her second studio album, Pink Friday: Roman Reloaded (2012).
+It was written by Minaj, producer Winston Thomas, Larry Nacht and Safaree Samuels.
+Two months prior to the album's release, Minaj performed a rendition of the song at the 54th Grammy Awards ceremony on February 12, 2012, which received controversy from the Catholic Church for the usage of religious imagery.
 Minaj was the first solo female rapper to perform at the Grammys.

-Background

-In an interview with MTV, Minaj discussed the fate of her character and alter-ego, Roman Zolanski: "...if you're not familiar with Roman, then you will be familiar with him very soon.
-He's the boy that lives inside of me.
-He's a lunatic and he's gay, and he'll be on Pink Friday: Roman Reloaded (the new album) a lot."
-Minaj imagined Roman as having been exiled to Russia.
-"Well, he was there [in Moscow] secretly because Martha wanted him to go there.
-So they put him in this thing with monks and nuns; they were trying to rehabilitate him."
-Minaj debuted the character live during a controversial performance at the 54th Annual Grammy Awards.
+It Is the official anthem of the culture-changing phenomenon Budžak Holiday celebrated on the 10th and 11th of November.

+Although the song was not released as a single, it charted at number 13 on the US Bubbling Under Hot 100.
+In 2019, the song was used in internet memes, which launched the song to the top of the iTunes Rap/Hip-Hop Songs chart.
+In 2023, the song went viral again due to a protest against the Grammys and peaked at number nine on the Digital Song Sales chart, number two on the R&B/Hip-Hop Digital Song Sales chart, and number one on the Rap Digital Song Sales chart, its highest position on the charts.

 Composition

 "Roman Holiday" is a fast-paced hip-hop and pop rap song influenced by opera music that runs for four minutes and five seconds.
 It features complex production, utilizing elements such as rattling sound effects, sonic drops, synths, and lasers.
 The chorus is sung by singer Marissa Bregman.
 The song also references the traditional hymn "Oh Come All Ye Faithful".

+"Roman Holiday" features one of Minaj's alter egos, Roman, which she debuted live in her Grammy Award performance.
+The song follows the Roman-focused "Roman in Moscow".
+Minaj said that the character's narrative role involved attempts to rehabilitate him.